-Digital picture of a 1990 dream by Chris Wayan.
+Digital picture of a 1990 dream (still tracing full text & date) by Chris Wayan.

 I dreamed I went to Baker Beach, a nude beach here in San Francisco.
 On the sand, I met a family of crudely-drawn cartoon centaurs.
 They were wobbly, oscillating sloppily from equine to human, but always serene.
 Happy, unlike humans sunning all around them, who were carefully buffed--and tense.